t-phoenix/trade-mutual/README.md

 *Withdrawals:* user burns IPT; manager releases USDT after the lock-in period.
 When the pool balance exceeds a configurable threshold the manager can (auto/manual) forward funds to a multisig.

+*Pending Withdrawals:* If a user attempts to withdraw when the contract doesn't have enough USDT (due to threshold transfers), the withdrawal is queued as pending.
+Admin can fulfill these requests later when funds are available.

 ## Admin Configuration

 The `DEFAULT_ADMIN_ROLE` in `InvestmentPoolManager` can manage the following settings: